Updated 20 October 2021

 - Person B then logs in to the same email account.

 - Person B can then read the saved message from Person A in the drafts folder, then deletes it.

 - Person B replies by creating a new message and saving that into the drafts folder.

 - Person A can then log back in and read the saved message from Person B before composing a reply as above.

 This communication can take place without a single message being emailed through any server or domain, which makes surveillance very difficult.
-This requires the participants to access the same email account and some degree of coordination between them.
-Also, remember to change your email settings to disallow tracking and other so-called features.
+This requires participants to access the same email account and some degree of coordination between them.
+Also, remember to change your email settings to disallow tracking and other features.
 There are many helpful tips available online, specifically how to improve your email’s SPA.

 Your browsers are important too:

 If your Operating System is a 64-bit OS, use 64-bit versions of these browsers.
 Be sure to keep them updated and configured properly at all times.
 Do remember to disable any tracking or DNS prefetching before use.